lowczarc/gameboy-emulator/README.md

 ![demo](demo.gif)

 My goal is to introduce myself to low level programming and emulators by writing a gameboy emulator in Rust 🦀.<br>
-For now it only can run Tetris.
+For now it only can run Tetris and Dr.Mario.

 ## 🧰 Structure